 - jaundice, which is a yellowing of the skin and eyes

-Most people with chronic hepatitis C either show no symptoms, or their symptoms resemble other conditions.
+The majority of people with chronic hepatitis C either show no symptoms or have symptoms resembling those of other conditions.
 People with chronic hepatitis C can develop liver damage that ranges from mild to severe.
-However, the disease often progresses slowly, and symptoms of liver damage can develop gradually over years or even decades.
+However, the condition often progresses slowly, and symptoms of liver damage can develop gradually over years or even decades.

 Symptoms of chronic hepatitis C can include cirrhosis, fatigue, and depression.
 Cirrhosis is scarring of the liver and can lead to:

 A person can contract HCV through direct contact with blood or other body fluids that contain the virus.
 Possible modes of transmission